evanmunro/personalized-policy/README.md

 ```
 julia experiment_figure.jl
 ```
-Runs the simulation and generates the figure and data for Table 3 and Figure 3.
+Loads the experiment data and generates the figure and data for Table 3 and Figure 3.